 Section 3.18 Faculty/Administrators Eligible for Tenure Upon Hire

 Well-established faculty or faculty-administrators may be eligible for tenure in a department in their area of expertise at the time of hire, as documented in an offer letter.
 Such faculty must submit appropriate materials to the department head, dean, and PAC of the designated department for consideration.
-Department Heads and PACs shall follow regular procedures for promotion, including a vote regarding the conference of tenure.
+Department Heads and PACs shall follow regular procedures for promotion, including a vote regarding the conferral of tenure.

 Section 3.19 Appeals